 There are two types of service coordinators in New York State: initial service coordinators and ongoing service coordinators.
 The initial service coordinator is appointed by the Early Intervention Official.
-The initial service coordinator helps with all the steps necessary to get services, from the child's multidisciplinary evaluation to the first Individualized Family Service Plan (IFSP).
+The initial service coordinator helps with all the steps necessary to get services from referral to the early intervention program, through the child's multidisciplinary evaluation and development of the first Individualized Family Service Plan (IFSP).